OWASP/www-committee-outreach/proposals/2022-ambassadors.md

 ### OWASP booth/table

-That should also be a budget for a certain number of larger events per year where OWASP could have a table or stall for attendees to visit and learn more.
+There should also be provision in the budget for a certain number of larger events per year where OWASP could have a table or stall for attendees to visit and learn more.

-An OWASP ambassador would have to specifically request this  provide the following:
+This could either be chosen by the outreach committee or an OWASP ambassador could specifically request this.
+Either way, the following should be provided:
 * Sufficient early warning to prepare and plan
 * Justification for OWASP's presence at the event.
 * A plan for who would staff the table (could be coordinated with the local chapter)